CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/delivery.md

 23. **Freight (Sales Order field) cost options**:

     - **Partial** - This is the default option for CompuTec WMS and SAP Business One when created from a Pick List.
     - **Full freight for first Delivery only** - The total freight cost is applied only to the first Delivery, with no freight cost assigned to subsequent Deliveries (this follows SAP Business One's behavior when creating a Delivery from a Sales Order).
     - **Always charge full freight** - The total freight cost from the base document is applied to all Deliveries.

+24. **Disable Auto Allocation Batch/Serial Items When Source Document is Pick List and Item Issue Primarily by = "Bin Location"** – When enabled, automatic batch and serial number allocation is disabled in the Delivery transaction created from a Pick List, if the item’s ``Issue Primarily By`` setting is configured as **Bin Location**.
+In this case, the user must manually select the required batch or serial numbers during the Delivery process.

 ## Changes